Marketing & Branding Advice

 Photography: Time varies widely

 If the approved designs require custom photography involving people at your firm, photos should be taken soon after the website homepage and interior page designs are approved.
-Your agency will generally handle coordinating the shoot, but will need your help to schedule people at your firm.
-Individual bio portraits will take about 10-15 minutes per person.
-If your new site design requires group shots, “action” style photos of people working together, employees interacting with clients, shots taken at different locations, the time needed varies widely.
+Your agency will generally handle coordinating the shoot but will need your help to schedule people at your firm.
+Individual bio portraits will take about 15 minutes per person.
+If your new site design requires group shots, “action” style photos of people working together, employees interacting with clients, or shots taken at different locations, the time needed varies widely.
 (Read more: 5 tips for a successful photo shoot)

 Once your new site is fully programmed, your agency will send you the “beta” site (a fully working site with a non-public URL) for you to review.
 Share the beta site with your website committee, and compile a list of edits.
 Typically there are a few rounds of review, feedback, and edits before the site is ready to launch.